romshark/tik/README.md

 A TIK must always be written in
-[CLDR plural rule `other`](https://cldr.unicode.org/index/cldr-spec/plural-rules) and masculine gender.
+[CLDR plural rule `other`](https://cldr.unicode.org/index/cldr-spec/plural-rules) and neutral gender.
 This allows a TIK to avoid conditional ICU select statements.

 ### Magic Constants